China Foundation for Poverty Alleviation: Unite the Force for Good

 In 2017, the Unite the Force for Good activity called 43,000 university volunteers to raise nearly 70,000 Love Packages for the primary school students in poverty-stricken areas, and show the love of all sectors of the society to them.
-There were 40,815 college students from 81 colleges and universities participating in the 2017 “Unite the Force for Good-Warm action”, and the activity raised 8.9424 million RMB; 2017 Unite the Force for Good Happy monthly donation season called for 2620 college students from 41 colleges and universities to participate in, and invited 13498 public to join the monthly donation.
+There were 40,815 college students from 81 colleges and universities participating in the 2017 "Unite the Force for Good-Warm action", and the activity raised 8.9424 million RMB; 2017 Unite the Force for Good Happy monthly donation season called for 2620 college students from 41 colleges and universities to participate in, and invited 13498 public to join the monthly donation.

-Charity Future Promotes The Development of Youth Philanthropy
+Charity Future

 The Charity Future for Youth Project is a Youth Capacity Development project launched by the China Foundation for Poverty Alleviation in 2013.
 Aims to integrate social resources, support the development of charitable organizations in colleges and universities, promote the participation of university students in public benefit, and encourage young people to use innovative ways to explore solutions of social problems, to cultivate a new generation of young people with creativity, teamwork and social responsibility, to create a better future together.

 By the end of 2017, the Charity Future has developed into a platform combining the public benefit youth college, the public benefit creation fund, and the public benefit × practical action.
 Successively carried out Wrigley Garbage Collection, Citigroup College Student Financial Quality Education Training, China Petroleum Social Practice Fund, SAP Youth Responsibility Dream +, Hilton Social Practice Project, and Good Deeds 100, etc. projects.
 Over the past five years, a total number of 567 organizations from 457 colleges and universities in more than 30 provinces (municipalities/autonomous regions) have received support, 1,455 organization leaders have received training opportunities, and 700,000 young people have benefited.

 In 2017, the Charity Future project has covered 565 charitable organizations from 320 colleges and universities in 117 cities across the country, directly affecting 200,000 university students.